day8/re-frame/README.md

 function takes data from the
 previous step, and produces data for the next step.
 In the next diagram, the three functions are marked.
-The unmarked nodes are data, produced by one step, which become input to the next step.  hiccup, VDOM and DOM are all various forms of HTML markup (in our world that's data).
+The unmarked nodes are data, produced by one step, which become input to the next step.
+Hiccup, VDOM and DOM are all various forms of HTML markup (in our world that's data).

 ```
-app-db  -->  components  -->  hiccup  -->  Reagent  -->  VDOM  -->  React  -->  DOM
+app-db  -->  components  -->  Hiccup  -->  Reagent  -->  VDOM  -->  React  -->  DOM
                 f1                           f2                      f3
 ```